linto-ai/linto-diarization/pybk/README.md

-# LINTO-PLATFORM-DIARIZATION
+# LinTO-diarization
-LinTO-platform-diarization is the [LinTO](https://linto.ai/) service for speaker diarization.
+LinTO-diarization is the [LinTO](https://linto.ai/) service for speaker diarization.

-LinTO-platform-diarization can either be used as a standalone diarization service or deployed as a micro-services.
+LinTO-diarization can either be used as a standalone diarization service or deployed as a micro-services.

 * [Prerequisites](#pre-requisites)
 * [Deploy](#deploy)